mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

 subscribe to the ``uav1/control_manager/dergbryan_tracker/derg_strategy_id`` topic and permits to get the ``_DERG_strategy_id_`` value back.

 By default, we display the current pose sphere , the applied reference sphere and the trajectory (see all the :ref:`D-ERG strategies  <5.3 Our work D-ERG visualization>`).
+We also show a line which depict the distance between each UAV at their current pose because we think it's useful to spot where the drones are, especially when the drones are close to each other. :blue:`[TODO in the code.]JV`

 To do so, we subscribe to the ``uavX/control_manager/dergbryan_tracker/custom_predicted_poses`` topic which contains a ``std::vector<geometry_msgs::Pose>`` message
 (see `geometry_msgs::Pose message definition <http://docs.ros.org/en/noetic/api/geometry_msgs/html/msg/Pose.html>`__).
 It is a vector of all the predicted uav predicted poses (position and orientation) so the first element is the current pose :math:`p_{k}`.
 Consequently, we can display a sphere at the current UAV pose.
 We use the `boost::function function pointer <https://www.boost.org/doc/libs/1_77_0/doc/html/boost/function.html>`__ to manage vectors of subscribers.
 :blue:`[more details about the boost?]JV`

 .. hint::